Slow Cooker White Bean Cajun Soup is a cozy crock pot recipe loaded with beans, andouille sausage, veggies, and a flavorful broth to warm you up!

 - Freshly ground black pepper, to taste

-- Hot pepper sauce, such as Tabasco and/or cayenne pepper, to taste (optional)
+- Hot pepper sauce, such as Tabasco or Louisiana Hot Sauce, to taste (optional)

 Instructions

-- Use a ladle to scoop about 3 cups of soup (without sausage) into a separate bowl and use an immersion blender to puree until smooth (or use a potato masher to mash).
+- Remove and discard the bay leaves.
+Use a ladle to scoop about 3 cups of soup (without sausage) into a separate bowl and use an immersion blender to puree until smooth (or use a potato masher to mash).
 Stir the pureed soup back into the slow cooker.
 Adjust the seasonings to taste, adding additional Creole seasoning if desired or adding hot pepper sauce or cayenne for heat (to the entire slow cooker or to individual bowls).

 Honestly I was combing over pages looking for a recipe that reflects my Creole and Cajun roots, but put together quick and efficiently and I appreciate your recipe.
 I made a few substitutions here, and there but overall a great recipe.